datacommonsorg/website/docs/new_deployment.md

   - `nameSuffix`
   - `configMapGenerator[website-configmap].literals.flaskEnv`: a unique ID of the deployment, usually `<instance>`.
 This is used by Flask to config web server.
-  - `configMapGenerator[mixer-configmap].literals.mixerProject`: the hosting GCP project
+  - `configMapGenerator[mixer-configmap].literals.hostProject`: the hosting GCP project
   - `configMapGenerator[mixer-configmap].literals.serviceName`: set this to `website-esp.endpoints.<the_hosting_GCP_project>.cloud.goog`
   - `patchesStrategicMerge.spec.replicas`: each node in `<instance>.yaml` corresponds to 9 replicas.